 "No." That one word sent Sakura's hands flying through her hair and her eyes closed in frustration.

 "Then what the hell happened out there?"
 Tsunade's strong voice echoed in the tiny, stone room.
-There was anger mixed with confusion and worry and no small amount of stress.
+There was anger mixed with confusion, worry, and no small amount of stress.
 Sasuke closed his eyes in an attempt to block out the memories.

 "Get out of here, moron."
 He kept his voice as cold as possible to get his point across.
 "They're after you."
 Despite his warning, the idiot hadn't left yet.
 But Sasuke couldn't be bothered with that right now, he was trying to focus on the men in front of him.
 They practically hadn't moved at all in nearly a minute, and Sasuke knew they were up to something.
 So focused on his enemies Sasuke didn't even register Naruto's presence coming closer until he'd been pushed away and into the mud.